 Add to that a few voices from Church history like St Augustine, who once said that “women should not be educated in any way; they should be segregated” and it’s not exactly rocket science to grasp why many forward thinking women are initially suspicious of Christianity.
 I’ll be honest, I have found the dominant male imagery of the Christian story difficult to embrace at times.

-Read the rest of this article on the BBC website here.
+[Read the original version of this article on the BBC website here]